The Man Engine is the UK’s largest mechanical puppet, designed to raise public awareness and engagement with Cornwall’s mining history.

 - show a new generation that Cornwall can be a world class driver for technical innovation.

-- The UKs largest ever mechanical puppet, 11 m tall, was built by Golden Tree Productions and was the centre of a show for open spaces (e.g. town centres, Geevor Mine Museum) throughout the Cornish mining district.
+- The UKs largest ever mechanical puppet, 11 m tall, was built to be the centre of a show for open spaces (e.g. town centres, Geevor Mine Museum) throughout the Cornish mining district.
 The Man Engine made a 21 date pilgrimage, with a 50 minute ceremony based around storytelling, theatre and song.

-- In addition there were associated education activities in which Golden Tree Productions worked with Camborne School of Mines (University of Exeter), Geevor Tin Mine and others to hold workshops for school children that used song, Cornish language, art and practical STEM activities to teach about Cornwall’s mining history, showing that Cornwall can be a world class driver of tech innovation, and mentioning the importance of contemporary mining.
+- In addition there were associated education activities which worked with Camborne School of Mines (University of Exeter), Geevor Tin Mine and others to hold workshops for school children that used song, Cornish language, art and practical STEM activities to teach about Cornwall’s mining history, showing that Cornwall can be a world class driver of tech innovation, and mentioning the importance of contemporary mining.

-- Golden Tree also worked with local choirs and community groups teaching traditional songs and mining history.
+- The project worked with local choirs and community groups teaching traditional songs and mining history.

 - General public and tourists in Cornwall, Regional authorities, World Heritage site, all the mining-related organisations